 Following decision by the Council, recipients will receive a congratulatory letter from the Mayor with an invitation to the awards event.

 What do the winners get?

-They get a certificate badge, their name of an awards board and attend an event hosted by the Mayor.
+They will get a certificate, a badge, their name on the awards board and attend an event hosted by the Mayor.

 What’s the incentive for people to enter the awards?

 Anne Bovett believes music can change lives and she spends her life doing just that.
 Her work as helped cultivate generations of talented young musicians and music teachers in New Plymouth.

 A talented musician herself, Anne joined the Taranaki Symphony Orchestra at the age of 10, becoming President in 2015.
 She has helped build a strong and vibrant music scene over the last 30 years, supporting and performing in the New Plymouth Operatic Society, Ars Antiqua Chamber Orchestra and coaching the percussion section of the Taranaki Youth Orchestra.

 Three years ago, she became chair of the Taranaki Music Education Trust, which helps students in lower decile schools access music tuition and instruments.
 She organises fundraising to buy instruments and pay tutors.
 School principals have reported remarkable changes in the behaviour and learning of the students participating.

 Anne is also a committee member of the Dame Malvina Major Foundation, which helps young New Zealanders achieve their potential in the performing arts, and a trustee of the Music Innovation Trust of Taranaki.